tamari92/kf2-tournament/guidelines.md

 ## Table of Contents (Abridged)
 This abridged Table of Contents is designed for players, Staff, and spectators to get a quick understanding of the baseline rules for the tournament.

-It is highly recommended that interested parties glance over all of listed sections (and subsections) below.
+It is highly recommended that interested parties glance over **all** of the listed sections (and subsections) below.
 Players and Staff will be expected to know and understand them!
 Feel free to ask us questions in the official Tournament Discord if you need any clarification.

 <!-- mdformat-toc start --slug=github --no-anchors --maxlevel=3 --minlevel=1 -->
 - [Section 2: Tournament Administration](#section-2-tournament-administration)